 Orchestral Strings Auditions

-The Orchestra Strings auditions will take place during the first Tuesday of classes in the Fall Semester.
+The Orchestra Strings auditions will take place during the first Monday and Tuesday of classes in the Fall Semester.
 Spring audition is only for non-current players and those who wish to audition for ensemble placement.
-The date for the Spring 2015 semester will be Tuesday January 6, 2015 between 4:30-8:30 PM in the Couch Building.
+The date for the Fall 2015 semester will be Monday and Tuesday August 17 & 18, 2015 between 4:30-8:30 PM in the Couch Building.
 Students will be placed to Georgia Tech Symphony Orchestra (T/H 12:00-1:15; occasional 6:15-7:35) or Chamber Orchestra (T/H 1:30-2:45) according to audition results.

 Auditions will consist of: